 up any new repositories, you will also have

-to use the SSH address, i.e. git clone git@github.com:your-username/your-repo-name
+to use the SSH address, i.e. git clone git@github.com:your-username/your-repo-name.
+If you're

 ever unsure as to the SSH path, you can check